ilikerobots/hcz-jekyll-blog/_posts/2019-05-26-django-and-vue-multipage.md

 Django and Vue both have unique frontend strengths.
 Django's context-driven templates offer rapid development of pages directly from backend model content.
 Vue's modern reactive components provide powerful tools for building complex UIs within the rich Javascript ecosystem.

 However, typical solutions to integrating Django and Vue forgo much of the strengths of one lieu of the other.
-For example, a common approach is to use Django Rest Framework as backend and writing the entire front end in Vue, making it difficult to utilize Django templates in places it could be advantageous.
+For example, a common approach is to use Django Rest Framework as backend and writing the entire front end in Vue, making it difficult to utilize Django templates in places it could be expedient.
 A second approach is to use Vue within Django templates using browser `<script>` includes, but then lost is the ability to use Vue's Single File Components.

-I recently started a project where I wanted the option to use both Django Templates and Vue's full power, without compromising either.
+I recently started a project where I wanted to reserve the option to utilize both Django Templates and Vue, without compromising either.
 Most of my site's pages were relatively static listings of backend data with limited interactivity, exactly what Django excels at it in a few lines of code.
 But I had small number of pages that contained specific areas of more complex data-driven interactivity, Vue's forté.
 Could I find a way to rely on Django templates for my simpler pages while enriching parts of pages with Vue, all in a easy-to-manage configuration?

 Could I have the best of both frontends?